This Top Transportation Stock is a #1 (Strong Buy): Why It Should Be on Your Radar

 Moreover, stocks with a new #1 (Strong Buy) ranking have some of the biggest profit potential, while those that fell to a #4 (Sell) or #5 (Strong Sell) have some of the worst.

-Let's take a look at SkyWest (SKYW), which was added to the Zacks Rank #1 list on April 30, 2024.
+Let's take a look at Westinghouse Air Brake Technologies (WAB), which was added to the Zacks Rank #1 list on April 27, 2024.

-SkyWest, founded in 1972, is based in St. George, UT and operates as a regional airline in the United States through its subsidiary SkyWest Airlines.
+Westinghouse Air Brake Technologies Corporation is a provider of locomotives, value-added, technology-based equipment, systems and services to the freight rail and passenger transit industries across the globe.

-Three analysts revised their earnings estimate upwards in the last 60 days for fiscal 2024.
-The Zacks Consensus Estimate has increased $0.42 to $6.81 per share.
-SKYW boasts an average earnings surprise of 128.1%.
+Five analysts revised their earnings estimate upwards in the last 60 days for fiscal 2024.
+The Zacks Consensus Estimate has increased $0.45 to $7.17 per share.
+WAB boasts an average earnings surprise of 11.5%.

-Earnings are expected to grow 784.4% for the current fiscal year, while revenue is projected to increase 14.6%.
+Earnings are forecasted to see growth of 21.1% for the current fiscal year, and sales are expected to increase 6.5%.

-SKYW has been moving higher over the past four weeks as well, up 13.9% compared to the S&P 500's loss of 0.3%.
+Even more impressive, WAB has gained in value over the past four weeks, up 16.9% compared to the S&P 500's gain of 5%.

 Bottom Line

-With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, SkyWest should be on investors' shortlist.
+With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, Westinghouse Air Brake Technologies should be on investors' shortlist.

 If you want even more information on the Zacks Ranks, or one of our many other investing strategies, check out the Zacks Education home page.